 The designs and sources to conduct your research are to be elaborated here while quoting important and relevant citations.
 This core section has many compositional elements.
 Following are the elements that make this section:

 The sample population is the subset of your selected population that falls into your inclusion criteria of research.
 Thus, the criteria for both inclusion and exclusion are to be defined clearly.

 The data collection methods are important elements in research methodology.
 Attach the copies, if you plan to conduct your research via surveys, questionnaires, and interviews.

 This is another essential element of this section.
 It signifies the strength of your project, along with validity and relevance.
-The greater the accuracy of your research data and selected designs, the higher is the chance of getting the attention of your peer reviewers.
+The greater the accuracy of your research data and selected designs, the higher the chance of getting the attention of your peer reviewers.